mvaudel/trioGen/docs/LinearModel.md

 # LinearModel

-This command line runs simple linear regression between phenotypes and levels of transmitted alternative alleles.
+This command line runs linear regression between phenotypes and levels of transmitted alternative alleles using different models.

 ```
 Y ~ h